fabvalaaah/unlinkdemo/README.md

-This piece of software shows how a program that creates/opens a file and immediately unlinks it from the file-system (looks like it has been deleted) is still able to manipulate it as long a reference to the file handler is kept.
+This piece of software shows how a program that creates/opens a file and immediately unlinks it from the file-system (looks like it has been deleted) is still able to manipulate it as long as a reference to the file handler is kept.

 Usage example : "./unlinkdemo foo" will unlink a file called "foo".